socadk/design-practice-repository/activities/futureWork/SDPR-APIRefactoring.md

 #### Practices and Techniques (Refinements, Guides)

+An *API refactoring catalog* can lists and organizes the API refactorings available in a particular community.
+The public [Interface Refactoring Catalog (IRC)](https://interface-refactoring.github.io/refactorings/) is a such catalog.

 Having applied a refactoring, always apply the TELL steps (Test, Explain, Let Know and Learn):

 * Test the updates (locally and end-to-end),